-- The first aid boxes are placed in clearly identified and accessible locations: a) in the EYFS cloakroom, b) in the kitchen by the hall, c) in the KS1/2 cloakroom by the exit door to the KS2 playground. - Each first aid box contains a list of required first aid items and sufficient quantities of suitable first aid material and nothing else.
-Face coverings have been added to the contents of the first aid boxes during the COVID -19 pandemic.
+- The first aid boxes are placed in clearly identified and accessible locations: a) Outside the Headteacher's office, b) in the kitchen by the hall, c) in the KS1/2 cloakroom by the exit door to the KS2 playground. - Each first aid box contains a list of required first aid items and sufficient quantities of suitable first aid material and nothing else.
 Contents of the box will be replenished as soon as possible after use in order to ensure there is always adequate supply of all materials.
 (Additional supplies are stored in the cupboard in the staffroom.
 The First Aid Co-ordinator is responsible for ensuring these are replenished as soon as possible after use). - Disposable plastic gloves (not latex gloves) will be provided in the first aid box which will be properly stored and checked regularly to ensure that they remain in good condition. - Notices are posted in prominent positions throughout the school giving locations of first aid equipment and the names of the first aiders.
 (E.g. The names of the persons nominated to deal with first aid can be found on the wall in the staff room and in section 2 of this Health and Safety policy.)